LeeMorinUCF/ECP3004S21/demo_18_PP_Ch_13_Sorting/README.md

 # Chapter 13: Searching and Sorting

-Last day we talked about serching and one of the best algorithms for searching in a list was *binary search*, which depends on a *sorted* list.
+Last day we talked about searching and one of the best algorithms for searching in a list was *binary search*, which depends on a *sorted* list.
 From the comparison of timing of the algorithms,